-Day 6- There is nothing wrong for a Christian to have money, or a nice house or beautiful possessions.
+Day 6- There is nothing wrong with a Christian to have money, or a nice house, or beautiful possessions.
 These are gifts of God.
 But, when our heart grabs them for our own and we become consumed with the things of this world, then we are in great danger.
+What is that danger?

 Day 7- What is needful for those having success and plenty here on earth?